anvilproject/drs_downloader/README.md

 ```sh
 chmod +x [filename]
 ```

-For mac you will also have to navigate to:
-System Preferences -> Security & Privacy -> Click button allow Exe to run

 ### Requirements

 The downloader requires that a Google Cloud project be designated as the billing project.
 In order for the downloader to authenticate and set the desired billing project the gcloud CLI tool must first be installed: